CleverCloud/documentation/layouts/shortcodes/content/url_healthcheck.md

 If the deployment fails after this message, please update your configuration and redeploy.
 ```

-In this example, the 1st path is OK, but the 2nd one failed.
-This give you a hint on what failed in your application.
+In this example, the first path is OK, but the second one failed.
+This gives you a hint on what failed in your application.

 ### Best practice for healthcheck endpoints

-To make the most of a healthcheck endpoint, you should have it check your critical dependencies.
+To make the most of a healthcheck endpoint, have it check your critical dependencies.
 For example:

 - execute `SELECT 1 + 1;` on your database
 - retrieve a specific Cellar file